Infographics can make dry and boring information exciting.

 Typically, an informational infographic is divided into sections with descriptive headers.
 Numbering each section will help your infographic design flow.
 Plus, we’ve found that people tend to like infographics with numbers in the title.

 This informational infographic template is one of our most popular by far.
-It keeps the information brief with 5 points.
+It keeps the information brief with five points.
 Descriptive headers and illustrative icons help communicate each point clearly:

 But you don’t have to follow a chronological order.
 If you have a collection of tips or facts that have no order, then you could opt for a circular layout: